icefallgames/SCICompanion/SCICompanion/Docs/source/anatomy.rst

     - A package of game resources, including scripts which compile to byte-code and are run by the interpreter.
 This is where all the game-specific stuff is.
     - A configuration file
     - Drivers
+    - Source files, for games created with SCIStudio or |scicomp|

 The interpreter
 ================